BuildAPKs/buildAPKs/README.md

 [buildAPKs](https://github.com/BuildAPKs/buildAPKs)

 BuildAPKs has [source code](https://github.com/BuildAPKs) and [scripts](https://github.com/BuildAPKs/buildAPKs/tree/master/scripts/) in order to build APKs (Android Package Kits) on Android handhelds, and similar.
-Quick setup instructions can be found here at https://buildapks.github.io/docsBuildAPKs/setup and also https://buildapks.github.io/docsBuildAPKs/reallyEasilyBuildAndroidAPKsOnDevice right here.
+Quick setup instructions can be [found here](https://buildapks.github.io/docsBuildAPKs/setup) and [also right here.](https://buildapks.github.io/docsBuildAPKs/reallyEasilyBuildAndroidAPKsOnDevice)

 You can try building hundreds of exciting, amazing and beautiful APKs by running [shell scripts](https://www.google.com/search?q=shell+scripts) from [this directory](https://github.com/BuildAPKs/buildAPKs/tree/master/scripts/bash/build).
 It is simple!
 The minimal install size to start building your first apps is about 10MB!
 Have fun and enjoy compiling, hacking, modifying and running these select APKs!